The University of Mississippi 46th Annual Faulkner & Yoknapatawpha Conference

 Shuttles will be confirmed via email by Wednesday, July 17.
 Please meet your shuttle driver inside the airport at Baggage Claim, Area B escalator.

 10:00 a.m. • 2:00 p.m. • 6:00 p.m.

 **(Shuttle leaves the Inn at Ole Miss at these times.)

 *Schedule your flight arrival 30–40 minutes (or more) before these shuttle departure times from Memphis.

-Should your arriving flight be delayed, please call 662-915-5132 and leave a voice mail message with your name and new arrival time.
-However, should you be unable to meet the next shuttle(s) you will be required either to stay over in Memphis and take the 10:00 a.m. shuttle the next day or to rent a car.
+Should your arriving flight be delayed, please call the Transportation Coordinator at 662-915-5132 and if necessary leave a voice mail message with your name and new arrival time.
+If you are unable to meet the next shuttle(s) you will be required either to stay over in Memphis and take the 10:00 a.m. shuttle the next day or to rent a car.

 All registrants, whether they are teachers or not, are welcome at these sessions.

 You will be given an opportunity to spend a day touring one of the areas listed below.
 All tours depart from Oxford at 9:00 a.m. and return around 3:30 p.m. except where noted.
-There is limited space on all tours, but specifically, the Oxford and Lafayette County Architectural Tour is limited to 25 and the Mississippi Delta Tour is limited to 45.
-The tours are optional and are available for an additional fee of $95, which must be prepaid in full along with the conference registration deposit of $50.
-The tour fee includes lunch.
+The tours are optional and are available for an additional fee of $110, which includes lunch.